Software Engineer Cover Letter 2026: 3 Templates That Beat Tech Hiring (ATS-Approved)

 - Skills: [Language/framework], [Language/framework], [tool], [database]

-- Growth mindset: Contributed to [open source project], completed [course/certification]
+- Growth: Contributed to [open source project], completed [course/certification]

 I admire [Company Name]’s [specific product or engineering culture].
 I want to write code that solves real problems for real users.